 - How blessed I have been, by contrast.

 I see Christine’s decision to depart from the faith of her childhood as a natural consequence of various factors, but I don’t take her actions as a legitimate critique of the Mormon faith.
-T 1 to paraphrase Baruch Spinoza:
+T[ref]Obviously Christine is acting based on what she legitimately believes.
+I merely feel that the defection of any high profile member of a group is not necessarily a valid reason for deciding a group or movement is wrong.
+If that were the legitimate criterion for determining a movement or goverment was wrong, then there is no right in this world.[/ref] to paraphrase Baruch Spinoza:

 “What Christine says about Mormonism tells us more about Christine than about Mormonism”.

 Christine’s father, Malcolm, was a boyhood friend of Boyd K. Packer.
 When Malcolm died, President Packer said in his eulogy that Malcolm was the most perfect man he knew, or words to that effect.
 Christine has inferred that Packer’s funeral encomium must have meant that her father was perfectly obedient.

 Malcolm Jeppson left behind a 600 page book documenting his life, including details of his Church service.
 Seen through Christine’s eyes, the book describes a Church at odds with the public story and a man who could not distinguish between cultural bias and “inspiration.”

 As discussed during these recent months, Church discipline is ostensibly carried out by local leaders.
 And yet there has appeared to be some level of direction from higher-level authorities.